 Grant access for Treasure Data

-Treasure Data’s DDP (DoubleClick Data Platform) connector requires permissions in order to create audience segments in your Google DFP account.
+Treasure Data’s DDP (DoubleClick Data Platform) connector requires permissions to create audience segments in your Google DFP account.
 Send an email to the DoubleClick for Publishers Support team (email@example.com) and request that Treasure Data be granted access to your DFP account.
 Provide the following information in the email:

 - Request: Grant Treasure Data permissions